Prison rehabilitation programme helps to break the cycle

-The Prisons service recently lauded 24 former inmates who participated in the release on temporary license rehabilitation programme.
+The Prisons Service recently lauded 24 former inmates who participated in the temporary license rehabilitation programme.

-They say 4 remain employed through the programme which aims to link inmates with business owners who can give them the skills to get a job when they are released.
+They say four remain employed through the programme which aims to link inmates with business owners who can give them the skills to get a job when they are released.

 “It’s really about increasing skills, giving them opportunities.
-It’s good for them that they go out, they’ve got structure in their lives a lot of them haven’t had that before and also they get rewards they feel that they’re contributing something to society so there’s a lot of things that are big hitters on this so I think it’s an excellent scheme.” said Prison Director Neil Lavis.
+It’s good for them that they go out, they’ve got structure in their lives a lot of them haven’t had that before and also they get rewards they feel that they’re contributing something to society so there’s a lot of things that are big hitters on this so I think it’s an excellent scheme,” said Prison Director Neil Lavis.

-Mr. Lavis says some of the men have gone on to successful jobs in construction, local stores and even the Turtle Farm.
+Mr. Lavis said some of the men have gone on to successful jobs in construction, local stores and even the Turtle Farm.

 Add Comment